-If a person frequently has bloody stools, a doctor may prescribe iron supplements to help prevent anemia.
+If a person frequently has bloody stool, a doctor may prescribe iron supplements to help prevent anemia.

-The International Foundation for Gastrointestinal Disorders (IFFGG) recommend the following treatments for mild constipation:
+The International Foundation for Gastrointestinal Disorders (IFFGG) recommends the following treatments for mild constipation:

 - drinking plenty of fluids

-However, many people with UC find that fibrous foods and whole grains trigger other symptoms, so keeping a food diary can help people identify which foods cause which symptoms.
+However, many people with UC find that fibrous foods and whole grains trigger other symptoms, so keeping a food diary can help them identify which foods cause which symptoms.

 Other methods for relieving constipation include:

-- Squatting while having a bowel movement: Sitting with the knees higher than the hips when using the toilet can help align the rectum, making stools easier to pass.
+- Squatting while having a bowel movement: Sitting with the knees higher than the hips when using the toilet can help align the rectum, making stool easier to pass.

-- Exercising: Exercise helps speed up the movement of stools through the colon.
+- Exercising: Exercise helps speed up stool movement through the colon.

 - Taking laxatives: Doctors may recommend osmotic laxatives for people with IBD.
-These increase water availability in the colon, which helps to soften stools.
+These increase water availability in the colon, which helps soften stool.

-However, people with UC should talk to a doctor before taking laxatives, as these medications can increase wind and stomach cramps.
+However, it is important that people with UC talk with a doctor before taking laxatives, as these medications can increase gas and stomach cramps.